AndreyKaBelka/Graph_Algorithms/README.md

 6) Ford–Fulkerson alg;

 ## Task
 For each alg there is a task.
-It described if Task.doc file
+It described in Task.doc file

 ## Implementation
 The app was implemented using JavaFX.
 Work with graphs was also implemented.